 The boat trip departs from La Rochelle and lasts for about 2 hours.
 It is an experience that I highly recommend!

 This is the end of PART 1 of my trip to Charente- Maritime.
-Please, watch this space because PART 2 is coming soon.
+You can read PART 2 here.

 Have you visited the Charente-Maritime area?
 If so, which places did you visit?
 Have you done any of the activities I did?
 What do you think of this trip so far?
 Can you recommend any other places to visit in the area?